sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 We can invest about 1-1.5 million USD in the beginning.

+## Paraguay
+- Fertile eastern half.
+Abundant water (riverine and underground).
+- Low taxes.
+No tax on foreign income.
+- Socially and economically conservative.
+Considered by folks from neighboring countries (also Americans, Europeans) as a "safe haven" to park their investments and futures.
+- Recognizes "colonies" - Mennonite, Japanese etc.. colonies exist.

+## Uruguay
+- Most developed in South America.
+- Afflicted by gender-wokeness!
+- Many tourists and retirees.
+Relatively higher land cost.

+## Argentina
+- High inflation and poverty.
+Low fertility.
+- Powerful visa.
+- 300 sikhs there.

 ## Guyana
 28% Hindu - jAti dissolved.
 Poor representation in army.